Skip to Content

 We did not use mold release during our testing and the wax came out of the molds easily.
 The candles poured at 180ºF (82.2°C) had a very smooth finish and no sign of frosting.
 The candles poured below 180ºF (82.2°C) did have some jump lines and became more visible the lower the pour temperatures.

-Votives and Melts
+Votives and melts

 We poured our votives and clamshells between 160°F-180ºF (71.1°C-82.2°C).
 After 24 hours, the wax had minimal shrinkage.
 A second pour is optional depending on your desired look.